 Final take: YouTube TV is the live TV streamer to beat

 Philo is obviously the cheapest live TV streaming service, even though it does have some shortcomings.
-On the other end of the price spectrum, fuboTV is a killer service for sports fans, and DIRECTV STREAM has its perks, too—namely, fat channel lineups and all the RSNs.
-At $55 a month, channel-loaded newbie live TV streamer Vidgo is also worth a look.
+On the other end of the price spectrum, fuboTV is a killer service for foreign sports fans, and DIRECTV STREAM has its perks, too—namely, fat channel lineups and all the sports.
+At $59.95–$79.95/mo., channel-loaded newbie live TV streamer Vidgo is also worth a look.

 Live TV streaming FAQ

 What’s the difference between live TV streaming and on-demand streaming TV?